plsalles/Project2/README.md

 * Patient/Doctor is able to edit and cancel the appointment.
 * Only Doctor is able to finalize the Appointment, including its notes/diagnostic of the appointment.
 Once an appointment is finalized, no one will be able to edit it.
 * Patients are able to edit the information, password, add or remove a doctor in their profile in the Data page.
-* Doctors are able to edit the information, password, but are not able to add/remove patients yet (Application Improvements number #3)
+* Doctors are able to edit the information, password, but are not able to add/remove patients yet (Application Improvements third item)

 ## Coding Improvements